 Invion expects its IVX-PDT gel will be more powerful than currently available topical therapies used to treat skin cancer and could offer skin cancer patients a new treatment option.

-The company aims to have the fast-drying IVX-PDT gel ready for testing in human clinical studies in the first half of 2020.
-Invion has engaged industry experts Formulytica and vivoPharm to develop and test the IVX-PDT gel, and appointed cancer specialist Dr Lynda Spelman to the Company’s Scientific Advisory Board in January 2019 to ensure that drug development for application to skin cancer is optimised.
+The company aims to have the fast-drying IVX-PDT gel ready for testing in human clinical studies.
+Invion has engaged industry experts to develop and test the IVX-PDT gel, and appointed cancer specialist Dr Lynda Spelman to the Company’s Scientific Advisory Board in January 2019 to ensure that drug development for application to skin cancer is optimised.

-Invion’s skin cancer treatment – referred to as IVX-SKIN – is in pre-clinical studies in 2019 and is expected to enter into Phase Ib human trials for the treatment of BCC in 2020.
+Invion’s skin cancer treatment – referred to as IVX-SKIN – is in pre-clinical studies and is expected to enter into Phase Ib human trials for the treatment of BCC in the near-term.

-Phase III human trials for the treatment of BCC and AK and are expected to commence in 2021, to be followed by the start of the registration process.
+Phase III human trials for the treatment of BCC and AK and are expected to follow, before the start of the registration process.